Agency for Scientific Communication,

 Who we are

-Mirko Bischofberger, PhD, moves at the boundaries of science, communication, and storytelling.
-He studied Molecular Biology and Bioinformatics at the ETH Zurich and holds a Ph.D. from the EPFL.
-He worked as a science journalist for the Neue Zürcher Zeitung and published in international peer-reviewed magazines.
-After working for the Swiss Parliament, he continued at the Swiss National Science Foundation and the EPFL.
-Mirko is a leading force behind innovative projects such as the first Swiss crowdfunding channel for science, the introduction of social media classes for academics, as well as the usage of Wikipedians and AI/ML for science communication.
+Mirko Bischofberger moves at the boundaries of science, communication, and storytelling.
+He studied at ETH Zurich and holds a PhD from EPFL.
+He then worked as a science journalist for the Neue Zürcher Zeitung and, after working for the Swiss Parliament, he continued at the SNSF and the EPFL.
+Mirko is a leading force behind projects such as Switzerland's first crowdfunding channel for science, the introduction of social media classes for academics, as well as the usage of Wikipedia for science communication.
+Currently he's also a lecturer at EPFL, University of Zurich and other institutions.

 Barbara Gallavotti is a biologist and an expert in communicating science through old and new media.
 She likes using words, images, objects, or artworks to involve the public, both as consumers or as participants in interactive events.
 For more than 20 years she works for with the Italian National TV (RAI), where she's an author of the prime-time science broadcast Superquark and Ulisse.
 She also realized documentaries, short videos, interactive products, and institutional videos for Italian and Swiss institutions.
 Barbara is an expert in institutional science communication.